Blog Nutrition Is Vitamin C Good For Hair? A Detailed Guide

 The Bottom Line

 To summarize, consuming vitamin C is crucial in maintaining optimal hair health.
-Its important functions include aiding in collagen synthesis, acting as an antioxidant, promoting iron absorption, and stimulating keratin production, all of which contribute to stronger and healthier hair (5).
+Its important functions include aiding in collagen synthesis, acting as an antioxidant, promoting iron absorption, and supporting the cells that produce keratin, all of which contribute to stronger and healthier hair (5).

-Including vitamin C-rich foods in one’s diet or taking vitamin C supplements to improve hair health is recommended.
+Including vitamin C-rich foods in one’s diet or taking vitamin C supplements to improve hair health might be recommended if you can’t get enough from food.
 Still, it should be noted that vitamin C is just one of many essential nutrients needed for healthy hair, and a well-balanced diet that includes a variety of vitamins and minerals is necessary for optimal hair health.
 It is always advisable to consult with a healthcare professional before starting any new supplement regimen.

 BetterMe